-This list of “effective habits” is distilled down from a much larger list as being the most important – based on my experience these 15 or so years in the business.
+This list of “effective habits” is distilled down from a much larger list as being the most important – based on my experience over many years in the business.

 How these relate to you will depend of course on exactly what kind of work you are doing, but in general, they apply across the board, so to speak.

 You probably have your own list but because you are reading this article, it points to the fact that you’re probably willing to learn new things and already have a great attitude.